 In most of my decoupage wood projects, I like to apply a clear sealer for extra shine and durability.
 I took my letters outside and sprayed them with two coats of sealer before attaching them to the wooden background.

-4. Attach letters to wood plaque
+4. Attach letters to the wood plaque

 The last step simply involves attaching the letters to your wood plaque.
 I highly recommend using a strong wood glue and NOT regular hot glue.